andrewapj/birthday-alert/README.md

 ### Create User and Group

 - Login to the AWS console as the root user and select IAM.
-- Create a group with admin permissions, or just enough permissions to perform the required actions.
+- Create a group and policy with admin permissions, or just enough permissions to perform the required actions.
 - Create a user and add it to the group.
-- Create an access key for the user.
+- Create an access key for the new user.

 ### Configure AWS CLI
+- Configure the CLI for the new user
 ```
 aws configure
 ```